inventwithdean/CUDA_MLP/README.md

 ## Features:

-Pure CUDA C++ implementation: No external libraries or frameworks.
+* Pure CUDA C++ implementation: No external libraries or frameworks.
-GPU acceleration: Leverage the power of GPUs for high performance.
+* GPU acceleration: Leverage the power of GPUs for high performance.
-Modular design: Clear separation of concerns for maintainability.
+* Modular design: Clear separation of concerns for maintainability.
-Detailed comments: Explanations for code clarity and understanding.

 ## Getting Started:
 * Clone the repository:
 Bash